crystallabs/unibilium-shim.cr/README.md

 require "unibilium-shim"
 ```

-From there, there are multiple ways how the shard's functionality can be used:
+From there, there are multiple ways how the shard's functionality can be used (from lowest-level to highest-level functionality):

 1. Terminfo capabilities and their aliased names can be looked up via strings in the `Unibilium::Terminfo::Shim::Aliases` Hash.
 This just maps strings to the appropriate enum members for invoking `unibilium.cr` methods: